 The first completely independent of Walt, Robin Hood (1973), was wrecked by the company's financial problems of the 1970s, resulting in severe corner-cutting in its production.
 It made money, but was panned by contemporary critics, and was considered Disney's worst film to date internally.
 However, VHS made it one of Disney's most beloved classics in the 1980s and 1990s.
 (And then there's its popularity in the Furry Fandom...)

-While not panned — they're both graded Fresh on Rotten Tomatoes — The Hunchback of Notre Dame and Hercules were widely criticized for Bowdlerizing a classic work of literature and classical mythology, respectively.
-Both, however, are now often viewed as being massive steps in the right direction after the disappointing Pocahontas, and genuinely good films in their own right: Hunchback gets a lot of praise for being one of the darkest Disney films, with one of the most compelling (and complex) villains in the entire canon with Frollo, and quite possibly having Alan Menken's greatest soundtrack, while Herc is often viewed as one of the funniest films in the canon, as well as providing the most genuinely likeable villain since Ratigan in Hades.
+While not panned - they're both graded Fresh on Rotten Tomatoes - The Hunchback of Notre Dame and Hercules were widely criticized for Bowdlerizing a classic work of literature and classical mythology, respectively.
+Attitudes towards both films have changed since then.
+Hunchback gets a lot of praise for being one of the darkest Disney films, with one of the most compelling (and complex) villains in the entire canon with Frollo, and quite possibly having Alan Menken's greatest soundtrack, while Herc is often viewed as one of the funniest films in the canon, as well as providing the most genuinely likeable villain since Ratigan in Hades.

 Mr. Bug Goes to Town (1941) had the misfortune of opening two days before the attack on Pearl Harbor, which severely hurt the film's box office returns, combined with Paramount having little faith in it, and was mostly stuck at the bottom half of double feature bills.
 These misfortunes eventually lead to Paramount's takeover of Fleischer Studios and the ousting of Max and Dave Fleischer.
 Today, it's a Cult Classic among animation fans and is considered one of the Fleischers' best works for it's animation and story.